Las Meninas: Composition

 Depth and dimension are rendered by the use of linear perspective, by the overlapping of the layers of shapes, and in particular, as stated by Clark, through the use of tone.
 This compositional element operates within the picture in a number of ways.
 First, there is the appearance of natural light within the painted room and beyond it.
-The pictorial space in the midground and foreground is lit from two sources: by thin shafts of light from the open door, and by broad streams coming through the window to the right.
+The pictorial space in the midground and foreground is lit from two sources: thin shafts of light from the open door and broad streams coming through the window to the right.
 The 20th-century French philosopher and cultural critic Michel Foucault observed that the light from the window illuminates both the studio foreground and the unrepresented area in front of it, in which the king, the queen, and the viewer are presumed to be situated.
 For José Ortega y Gasset, light divides the scene into three distinct parts, with foreground and background planes strongly illuminated, between which a darkened intermediate space includes silhouetted figures.

-Velázquez uses this light not only to add volume and definition to each form but also to define the focal points of the painting.
-As the light streams from the right it brightly glints on the braid and golden hair of the female little person, who is nearest the light source.
-But because her face is turned from the light, and in shadow, its tonality does not make it a point of particular interest.
+Velázquez uses this light not only to add volume and definition to each form but also to define the focal points.
+As the light streams from the right, it brightly glints on the braid and golden hair of the female little person, who is nearest the light source.
+But because her face is turned from the light and into shadow, its tonality does not make it a point of particular interest.
 Similarly, the light glances obliquely on the cheek of the lady-in-waiting near her, but not on her facial features.
 Much of her lightly coloured dress is dimmed by shadow.
-The Infanta, however, stands in full illumination, and with her face turned towards the light source, even though her gaze is not.
+The infanta, however, stands in full illumination, and with her face turned towards the light source, even though her gaze is not.
 Her face is framed by the pale gossamer of her hair, setting her apart from everything else in the picture.
 The light models the volumetric geometry of her form, defining the conic nature of a small torso bound rigidly into a corset and stiffened bodice, and the panniered skirt extending around her like an oval candy-box, casting its own deep shadow which, by its sharp contrast with the bright brocade, both emphasises and locates the small figure as the main point of attention.